s-kashy/taki_react/README.md

 # taki_react
-taki Game Coded in react.js
+Taki Game Coded in react.js.
-taki Game Coded by shlomo kashy planning on hosting this web app on a server in the near future
+Taki Game Coded by shlomo kashy planning on hosting this web app on a server in the near future